its-manny/HeadFirstDesignPatterns/README.md

 ### Command
 > Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue
 > or log requests, and support undoable operations.
+### Adapter
+> Converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that
+> couldn't otherwise because of incompatible interfaces.
+>
+> Note: This pattern can be implemented as object adapters (using composition) or class adapters (using multiple-
+> inheritance).